 - Reflective essay on how you have changed as a teacher since the start of the program.
 It should include what you have learned from your CTC coursework, the scholarship of teaching and learning, observations of your mentor, and your field experience.
 The essay should also address how your current teaching reflects evidence-based strategies of teaching and learning.

-The capstone teaching experience and associated teaching observations are critical components of the College Teaching Certificate program.
-Off-campus cooperating teachers: The student and cooperating teacher should commit to adhere to the following expectations.
-Supervising faculty must meet regularly with the candidate to focus on and discuss key dimensions of teaching college courses:
+During your practicum, your field experience supervisor will observe you a minimum of three times.
+Your practicum and associated teaching observations are critical components of the College Teaching Certificate program.
+During the semester, you should meet regularly with your field experience supervisor to focus on and discuss key dimensions of teaching college courses: